 This gluten free London guide showcases more than a hundred coeliac friendly eateries in the centre of the capital.
 Focused on Zone 1, this is the best gluten free London guide that visitors to London should start with.
 Gluten free Londoners will find plenty of recommendations here too of course

 Areas covered here include the areas around Soho, Covent Garden, Oxford Circus, Hyde Park, Piccadilly, Southbank, the City, St Pauls, Holborn, Liverpool Street, London Bridge, Farringdon, Clerkenwell, Regent’s Park, Euston, Kings Cross and everything in between.
 For Shoreditch, please see my East London gluten free guide.
+Although I have included a few fully gluten free locations that are located elsewhere in London.

 Included are places that I have tried personally and have had a good experience at in the last few years.
 I am coeliac and these restaurants and cafes were all able to cater for me, with good processes in place for limiting cross contamination.